bitcoin/bitcoin/doc/init.md

 group.
 Access to bitcoin-cli and other bitcoind rpc clients can then be controlled by group membership.

+> [!NOTE]
-NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the bitcoin group access to files under it _if_ the files themselves give permission to the bitcoin group to do so.
-This does not allow for the listing of files under the directory.
+> When using the systemd .service file, the creation of the aforementioned
+> directories and the setting of their permissions is automatically handled by
+> systemd.
+Directories are given a permission of 710, giving the bitcoin group
+> access to files under it _if_ the files themselves give permission to the
+> bitcoin group to do so.
+This does not allow for the listing of files under

-NOTE: It is not currently possible to override `datadir` in `/etc/bitcoin/bitcoin.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/bitcoin/bitcoin.conf`.
-However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).
+> the directory.

+> [!NOTE]
+> It is not currently possible to override `datadir` in
+> `/etc/bitcoin/bitcoin.conf` with the current systemd, OpenRC, and Upstart
+> init files out-of-the-box.
+This is because the command line options specified
+> in the init files take precedence over the configurations in
+> `/etc/bitcoin/bitcoin.conf`.
+However, some init systems have their own
+> configuration mechanisms that would allow for overriding the command line
+> options specified in the init files (e.g. setting `BITCOIND_DATADIR` for
+> OpenRC).

 ### macOS